Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Terms-of-Service.md

 ## 7. AI Features (Future Use)

-If AI features are to be introduced in the future (like document analysis or smart tools), you will be provided advanced notice of their deployment. `</br>`
+If AI features are to be introduced in the future (like document analysis or smart tools), you will be provided advanced notice of their deployment.
-You will have the chance to opt in, if you want your documents to be used for AI training purposes. `</br>` More details regarding possible usage of data is contained in the [Privacy Policy](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/blob/main/Privacy-Policy.md) and the [Smart Technologies Policy](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/blob/main/Smart-Technologies.md).
+You will have the chance to opt in, if you want your documents to be used for AI training purposes.
+More details regarding possible usage of data is contained in the [Privacy Policy](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/blob/main/Privacy-Policy.md) and the [Smart Technologies Policy](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/blob/main/Smart-Technologies.md).

 ## 8. Updates to These Terms

-We may update these terms from time to time.`</br>` Notification of significant changes will be delivered through our public Support Discord server or via the bot.`</br>` You can always check the latest version in our [public repository on GitHub](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/).
+We may update these terms from time to time.
+Notification of significant changes will be delivered through our public Support Discord server or via the bot.
+You can always check the latest version in our [public repository on GitHub](https://github.com/Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/).

 ## 9. Liability